Home » AtCorfu Travel Blog » Best Corfu Beaches » 7 Wonderful Secluded Beaches Near Paleokastritsa

 Liapades Beach

 Liapades Beach is also called Gefyra, a beach with turquoise waters.
-It is located on a small bay east of Paleokastritsa, just a short two kilometers distance from it.
+It is located on a small bay east of Paleokastritsa beaches, just a short two-kilometer distance from it.

 Crystal clear waters on a pebble background in stunning scenery.

-It is the beach of Liapades, a mountainous village located about 400 meters to the east and slightly south, on the interior of the island.
+It is the beach of Liapades, a mountainous village located about 400 meters to the east and slightly south, in the interior of the island.

 Rovinia Beach

-Greenery in an idyllic landscape, isolation, and blue waters characterize one of the most beautiful beaches in Greece, it is the beach of Rovinia.
+Greenery in an idyllic landscape, isolation, and blue waters characterize one of the most beautiful beaches in Corfu, which is the beach of Rovinia.

 Just short of Liapades Beach is located across from Paleokastritsa, accessible from the sea or land via a small path…See more